-For physical activity, substantial epidemiologic evidence links higher levels of aerobic physical activity to lower rates of CVD and other chronic diseases like type 2 diabetes mellitus.
-Evidence indicates there is a dosedependent inverse relationship between levels of physical activity and rates of CVD.
-The proposed mechanisms mediating the relationship between physical activity and decreased CVD rates include beneficial effects on lipids, lipoproteins, BP, and type 2 diabetes mellitus.
-The search for evidence related to physical activity and CVD health included only systematic reviews and meta-analyses of RCTs or individual controlled clinical trials in adults (\geq 18 years) that were published from 2001-2011.
+relationship between physical activity and decreased CVD rates include beneficial effects on lipids, lipoproteins, BP, and type 2 diabetes.
+The search for evidence related to physical activity and CVD included only systematic reviews and meta-analyses of RCTs or individual controlled clinical trials in adults ( $\geq$ 18 years of age) that were published from 2001 to 2011.
 For this CQ, the intervention was defined as physical activity interventions of any type.

-Weight loss and maintenance are critical for prevention and control of CVD risk factors.
-The Obesity Expert Panel is simultaneously performing a systematic review of the evidence for weight management and CVD risk factors and outcomes.
+Weight loss and maintenance are crucial for prevention and control of CVD risk factors.
+The Obesity Expert Panel simultaneously performed a systematic review of the evidence for weight management and CVD risk factors and outcomes (5).
 The primary intent of the Work Group's systematic review was to focus on the effects of diet and physical activity on CVD risk factors independent of effects on weight.
-Therefore, studies in which the primary outcome was weight loss or in which treatment was associated with more than 3% change in weight were excluded from the review.
+Therefore, studies in which the primary outcome was weight loss or in which treatment was associated with >3% change in weight were excluded from the present review.
 However, the Work Group expects that recommendations from both evidence reviews will apply to many patients.

 Because of limited resources and time, the Work Group could not review every study pertaining to lifestyle and CVD risk factors and outcomes.
-Priority was given to strong study design and a contemporaneous timeframe (1998-2009).
-However, there were instances when the evidence review was extended beyond this timeframe.
+Priority was given to strong study design and a contemporaneous timeframe (1998 to 2009).
+However, there were instances in which the evidence review was extended beyond that timeframe.
 Landmark evidence on the effect of fatty acids on lipids was included back to 1990.
-The sodium evidence review included evidence through April 2012 and the physical activity meta-analysis review was extended to May 2011.
+The sodium evidence review included evidence through April 2012, and the physical activity meta-analysis review was extended to May 2011.
 Given the expertise of Work Group members and their familiarity with the literature in this field, the Work Group is confident that a broader review would not substantially change our conclusions or recommendations.

 The results of the Work Group systematic review are the 10 lifestyle recommendations (8 dietary and 2 physical activity recommendations) (Table 5).
-Because the Work Group was convened to inform the development of clinical guidelines and most data meeting our criteria for review were derived from studies of high-risk populations, these recommendations are directed at patients with CVD risk factors (i.e., abnormal lipids and/or pre-HTN and HTN).
-The majority of adults in the United States currently have 1 or more of these risk factors (33.5% with elevated LDL-C; 27.3% with HTN, and 31% pre-HTN; 11.3% with diabetes mellitus), with risk factors increasing with age (4).
-The Work Group encourages heart healthy nutrition and physical activity behaviors for all adults (Section 5.6) (Table 17).
+Because the Work Group was convened to inform the development of clinical guidelines, and because most data meeting our criteria for review were derived from studies of high-risk populations, these recommendations are directed at patients with CVD risk factors (i.e., abnormal lipids and/or prehypertension and hypertension).
+The majority of adults in the United States currently have $\geq 1$ of these risk factors (33.5% with elevated LDL-C; 27.3%, hypertension; 31%, prehypertension; and 11.3%, diabetes), with risk factors increasing with age (6).
+The Work Group encourages heart-healthy nutrition and physical activity behaviors for all adults (Section 5.6) (Table 17).

 For both BP and lipids, most studies of diet and/or physical activity exclude people taking antihypertensive or lipid-lowering medications.
-Although there is no direct evidence, it is reasonable to expect that the beneficial effects of these lifestyle recommendations apply to those taking these medications, and that following these recommendations can potentially lead to better BP and lipid control in those taking medications and/or reduced medication needs.
-The recommendations apply to adults <80 years old with and without CVD.
+Although there is no direct evidence, it is reasonable to expect that the beneficial effects of these lifestyle recommendations apply to those taking such medications and that following these recommendations can potentially lead to better BP and lipid control in those taking medications and/or reduced medication needs.
+The recommendations apply to adults <80 years of age with and without CVD.